traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.1.3 | Feb 26, 2015 =
+* Fix: Dismissing the bar now works correctly in desktop & mobile browsers
+* Fix: Fixed issue causing some bar dismissals to be counted as conversions

 = 1.1.2 | Feb 24, 2015 =
 * Fix: Prevent default bar from showing up to some visitors (based on cookies & debugging settings) after all bars are paused